UCI Women's World Tour: History

 In 2022, the Tour de France Femmes was staged for the first time, becoming the biggest stage race on the calendar.
 In 2023, the Challenge by La Vuelta increased in length to 7 days, becoming La Vuelta Femenina.
 As of 2025, many of the UCI World Tour races hold equivalent races for women, including all three Grand Tour races.

 From 2023, the minimum number of riders and members of staff in each team was increased, with the minimum wage having risen to over €30,000.
-In July 2023, UCI Women’s World Tour announced a precautionary ban on trans women from competing.
+In July 2023, UCI Women's World Tour announced a precautionary ban on trans women from competing.

-From 2025, the Tour is no longer a ranking competition in its own right, with the rankings having been removed from the UCI's Road Race regulations.
+Since 2025, the Tour has no longer been a ranking competition in its own right, with the rankings having been removed from the UCI's Road Race regulations.
 The distinctive jerseys for the leaders of the youth classification and individual women's elite classification are no longer used.
 Media noted that "the Women’s WorldTour leader’s jersey never fully captured public attention".

 From 2026, the UCI will award more ranking points to the week long stage races and monuments than other stage or one-day races in the Tour.

 Events

-As of 2025, the calendar features 27 events, with:
+As of 2026, the calendar features 27 events, with: